 ⭐ Tip!
 If you want to check your viewport size, check this:

 ⚡ Note!
-This is just one instance; the frame width and height will change for a person with a device resolution of 1366x768 or if she/he has 2k or 4k monitors too.
+This is just one instance; the frame width and height will change for a person with a device resolution of 1366x768 or if they have 2k or 4k monitors.

 Written by Stephanie Campano Valenzuela.

 If you didn't find an answer to your questions, please contact the Support Team here.